If you are interested in growing mango trees, then you’ve come to the right place.

 - These buds will then create additional branches via new apical meristems

 Instead of a single branch, we now have new 3-4 branches.
-And if we continue to tip those new branches, we can create even more branching and complexity to the canopy.
+And if we continue to tip those new branches, we can create even more branching and add more complexity to the canopy.

 A common rule of thumb is allowing a branch to grow out “two hand lengths” before tipping.
 However, Alex from Tropical Acres Farms says that people’s hand sizes can vary considerably and that a better approach would be tip pruning every 12-16 inches from the last point of branching.